nazwhale/who-is-naz-2/src/blog-posts/things-that-hold-engineers-back.md

 - If you can't commit to a timeline, at least commit to a range.
 - Accept that you may be wrong.
 That's ok, just communicate when you think estimates may change.

-## 3.Owning the technical solution, but not the project
+## 3. Owning the technical solution, but not the project

 For example, a mobile engineer may be given a ticket with a description of the problem.
 They fix the problem, writing great docs, tests and documentation etc. Along the way they help to unblock other engineers in their domain.